AG7GN/nexus-audio/README.md

 	master="system-audio-playback" channels=1 channel_map="mono" \
 	master_channel_map="front-right" remix=no

-The above lines create separate sinks for the left and right radios.
+The above lines create separate sinks for the left and right radios, corresponding to the left and right channels of the Pi's built in sound cards.
 These sinks can be selected in Fldigi, for example, to send alerts from the left radio to the left channel of the built-in sound cards and alerts from the right radio to the right channel of the built-in sound cards.

 ### 3. Create virtual ALSA interfaces